joonhoswe/joonhoswe/README.md

 <h1 align="center">Hi 👋 I'm Joonho Jonathan Oh </h1>

 # 💫 About Me:
 🎓 I'm a first-year with junior standing pursuing a B.S. in Computer Science at Emory University.
-I entered Emory with 65 college credits amassed during my dual-enrollment years from 7th-12th Grade.<br><br>
+I entered Emory with 65 college credits amassed during my dual-enrollment years at the Ohio State University from 7th-12th Grade.<br><br>

 ## 🚀 What I'm Up To:
 - 🧑🏻‍🔬 Expanding my skillset through a full stack web game